uncefact/project-crm/website/docs/vocabulary/vocabulary-requirements.md

 1. Simple and implementable always wins over expansive & complex.
 2. Open and free is a fundamental requirement.
 3. Collaborative development encourages buy-in
-4. We cant change existing standards & regulations, only map between them.
+4. We can't change existing standards & regulations, only map between them.

 ### Design Challenges

-Implementating end-to-end supply chain transparency at scale faces a number of challenges.
+Implementing end-to-end supply chain transparency at scale faces a number of challenges.

 Challenge | Our approach
 -- | --
 A plethora of standards exist already | We must focus on mapping between standards, not picking winners.
-Regulations are emerging nearly as fast | We must focus on mutual recognition arrangements so that compliance in an exporting jusrisdication can be re-used by importing jurisdictions.
+Regulations are emerging nearly as fast | We must focus on mutual recognition arrangements so that compliance in an exporting jurisdiction can be re-used by importing jurisdictions.
-Complexity is overwhelming | Consumers and buyers cant be expected to understand every criteria of every standard or regulation and so we must focus on simple aggregated scoring
+Complexity is overwhelming | Consumers and buyers can't be expected to understand every criterion of every standard or regulation so we must focus on simple aggregated scoring
-Involuntary non-compliance is likely to be high| We must find simple legal toolkits to support supply chain actors and regulators in managing involutary non-compliance.
+Involuntary non-compliance is likely to be high| We must find simple legal toolkits to support supply chain actors and regulators in managing involuntary non-compliance.
-Sustainment Cost | Manually managing mapping between thousands of standards & criteria is likely to be un-sustainable so we should look to AI for help.
+Sustainment Cost | Manually managing between thousands of standards & criteria is likely to be unsustainable so we should look to AI for help.

 ### Scope